You are here

-Learn everything you ever wanted to know about the EAC certification exams from certified professional editors and members of the EAC Certification Steering Committee, who will provide valuable tips on how to prepare for the exams.
+Learn everything you ever wanted to know about the Editors Canada certification exams from certified professional editors and members of the Editors Canada Certification Steering Committee, who will provide valuable tips on how to prepare for the exams.
 You’ll also have the chance to test your mettle with sample questions and discuss your answers with other editors.

 Speed Networking: Principles and Practice for All Types of People

 This friendly, practical session will give you the chance to meet six other conference attendees in one hour.
 It’s perfect even for introverts, as there’s no time for small talk.
 In a structured rotation, you’ll chat, one-on-one, in focused 7-minute meetings.
 You can then use these techniques (and your new confidence) to meet people and make connections during the rest of the conference.
 The advance handout will help you plan what to say.
 To receive the handout, sign up at email@example.com before May 30.

 How to Self-Publish a Book, for Authors and Editors / L’autoédition d’un livre, pour les auteurs et les réviseurs ‡

 This session will introduce writers and editors to the 10 steps to self-publishing a book, including how to budget, design, print, distribute, and market a book.
 By the end of the session, you’ll understand the basics of how to move a manuscript through the self-publishing process until it’s ready for sale on a bookstore (or e-store) shelf.

 Many editors believe editing in their second language is just too difficult and is therefore unadvisable, but this isn’t necessarily the case.
 It all depends on your level of proficiency in your second language, knowing your limits, and setting reasonable expectations for you and your clients.
 Editing can be a tough field, and expanding your market to include services that leverage your second language can help differentiate your business and give you a competitive edge.